TeamArionSISHK/InteractiveProPit/README.md

 ## Purpose
 The system was developed as part of Team Arion’s competition infrastructure, supporting:
-- Interactive 3D model viewer using Fusion's web embed.
+- Interactive 3D model viewer using Autodesk Fusion's web embed.
 - Portfolios showcase
 - QR codes and etc.